 In the past two decades, HR technology has bestowed human resource professionals with immense power and ability to have more influence on business operations.
 Many organizations are taking advantage of HR technology to compensate their employees fairly.

-If you’re not using a compensation planning tool or tired of using an ineffective clunky pay-for-performance system, try Empxtrack compensation management system, before you miss the chance to reward your top performers.
+If you’re not using a compensation planning tool or tired of using an ineffective clunky pay-for-performance system, try Empxtrack variable pay system, before you miss the chance to reward your top performers.